shawinbetter/UIC_workshopII-Search-Enginie-Demo/README.md

 # <b>The project of group 13 in Data Processing Worskshop II</b>
 ## Noticed: <br>1.
 The index files created by different methods are not contained in this github repo.
 Since the size of them is too big to put on the repo. <br>2.The Final TF-IDF file used in Django is not contained in this repo due to the same reason.
-If they are needed, please contain us!Thanks.
+If they are needed, please contact us!Thanks.

 ### .idea
 > The Pycharm configuration files